 Article 10 Privacy and personal data

-10.2 The Organisation will handle the personal and other data it has obtained with due care and process them exclusively in accordance with the Personal Data Protection Act and, with effect from 25 May 2018, the General Data Protection Regulation.
+10.2 The Organisation will handle the personal and other data it has obtained with due care and process them exclusively in accordance with the General Data Protection Regulation.

 10.4 Image and/or sound recordings may be made of the Event and the visitors and recordings may be made public or reproduced without the Organisation or third parties owing the visitor any compensation in respect thereof.
 In addition, media partners selected by Friendly Fire may make sound and/or audio-visual recordings for the purposes of concert registrations and/or the promotion of the Event.